 My chiropractor is working with me to correct the Hiatal Hernia with manual stimulation.
 Of course, most medical doctors and gastro docs don’t know that chiropractors can do this.
-Their recommendations are purely for symptom reduction.
-And their only real solution is surgery though that’s very risky and not necessary in my case.
+The medical docs’ recommendations are purely for symptom reduction.
+And their only real solution is surgery, though that’s very risky and not necessary in my case.

-So here’s a tip for you pregnant ladies out there: My brother-in-law told me the thing that helped his wife when she had morning sickness when she was pregnant was the vitamin B-6.
+So here’s a tip for you pregnant ladies out there: My brother-in-law told me the thing that helped his wife when she had morning sickness with her pregnancy was the vitamin B-6.
 Once she started taking it the nausea went away.
 But it has to be B-6 by itself, not B complex.
-You can take a B complex but you need to take additional B-6.
-So I started using it and it has seemed to greatly reduce the symptom.
-B-6 helps with sugar metabolism which is interesting.
-I strongly felt that the nausea related to low blood sugar/hypoglycemia.
+You can take a B complex, but you need to take additional B-6.
+I started using it, and it has seemed to greatly reduce my own nausea.
+B-6 is used by the body in sugar metabolism, which is interesting.

-Apex Energetics Gastro- ULC (contains Mastic Gum known for killing h. pylori, other herbs; this is supposed to help heal the gut) 2 3 X day with each meal
+Apex Energetics Gastro- ULC (contains Mastic Gum, known for killing h. pylori, and other herbs; this is supposed to help heal the gut).
+Took 2, 3 X day with each meal.

-In addition, after I took these products and finished the bottles, I was still having symptoms so I started taking Colloidal Silver per the recommendations of another chiropractor.
+In addition, I started taking Colloidal Silver per the recommendations of another chiropractor.
 I took a 10ppm colloidal silver, 2 tablespoons (1 ounce) 2X day for 16 days.
 This doctor told me he uses the Apex Energetics line too, but had better and faster results with the silver for H. pylori.
-Either way, I had already taken the Apex Energetics and feel like they must have helped.
-The silver I took was made from a local person.
+I feel like all of the above contributed to healing.
+The silver I took was made by a local person.
 Just make sure and get one that’s in an amber glass bottle.
-And if you purchase a 500ppm or higher, obviously you would probably not take as much.
+And if you purchase a 500ppm or higher, obviously you would not take as much.

-So, like I said: I re-tested for h.pylori with the urea breath test after having used these products.
-(I waited at least a month) and the result was NEGATIVE.
+So, like I said: I re-tested for h.pylori (waiting at least 1 month after treatment) with the urea breath test (one of the more accurate tests for H.pylori) and the result was NEGATIVE.
 Proving that natural supplements can eradicate H. pylori.

 After over a year of chronic nausea (and other hellish symptoms) I finally have my diagnosis.
-It’s scientifically proven by DNA testing.
+It’s scientifically proven by DNA testing–it’s not just in my head.
+The reason I emphasize “scientifically proven,” is because having the lab results confirm for me the cause of symptoms I’ve wondered and researched about for so long is extremely significant to me.
 H. Pylori bacterial infection, amount: high.
-This would explain my symptoms, even the anxiety and depression to an extent.
-Of course, with anything in the body there is most always an emotional component and there most certainly is with me.
-But, thanks be to God for an answer.
-It’s NOT all in my head.
-It’s NOT just anxiety.
+This would explain my symptoms, even the anxiety and depression, to an extent.
+Of course, with anything in the body there is usually an emotional component and there most certainly is with me.
+Thanks be to God for an answer.
+It’s not all in my head.
+It’s not just anxiety.
 So there.
-(Will post more specifically on H. Pylori and what I’ve learned about it so far at a later time.)

 But what now?
-So I’m on my round of treatment, natural antibiotics, meaning non-pharmaceutical because pharmaceuticals, well, are toxic and can cause more harm than good.
+So I’m on my round of treatment–natural antibiotics, non-pharmaceutical because pharmaceuticals are toxic and can cause more harm than good.
 However, at this stage, if I do not see much improvement, and I mean soon, I will go that route because as one doctor (out of many I’ve communicated with) has told me, “you don’t want to screw around with h.pylori.”
 And it’s true.
 I fear what it can become…(please God don’t let this get worse.)

 Christ says, have no fear.
 I know that.
-But when fear has been the dominant emotion of your 25 years of life, it is very very hard to break that wall.
+But when fear has been the dominant emotion of your 25 years of life, it is very, very hard to break that wall.
 But I believe in the God of Healing.
 I believe in the God of Healing.
 I repeat to myself.
-I say the Jesus prayer when I…remember to.
-Still not good enough.
+I say The Jesus Prayer: Lord Jesus Christ, Son of God, have mercy upon me, a sinner.

 I mostly wonder what God’s plan is for me.
 Why hasn’t he just taken my life already?
-For some reason he wants me alive still.
+For some reason he wants me alive, still.
 What is the purpose of my life of suffering?
-Yes, God has been SO merciful to me in so many ways, but I can’t say in all honesty that I’ve ever been “healthy” or completely functional.
-If I am healed, when I am healed, will I go on to become some great doctor of sorts that helps other people who are suffering in the way that I have?
+Yes, God has been so merciful to me in so many ways, but I can’t say in all honesty that I’ve ever been “healthy” or completely functional.
+If I am healed, when I am healed, will I go on to become some great doctor of sorts that helps other people who are suffering in the ways that I have?
 Perhaps my purpose is to simply be me.
-(Oh, God, I hope not.)
-But it has to be a transformed me and hopefully, tragically, closer to Jesus Christ.

 Here is a kind of chronological order of the symptoms I had as I had them, as I figure this will be the easiest way for you to see if your own situation relates to mine.